dockrbyter/wt_supporterprofile/README.md

 See also the other settings in the lines 21 till 28.

 $makeupdl
-The download link for the makeup;
+The download link for the makeup

 $puttysetup
-Disabled the PuTTY setup by leaving blank;
+Disabled the PuTTY setup by leaving blank

 $puttylink
-The download link for the PuTTY - Visit their website https://www.putty.org/ for new versions link;
+The download link for the PuTTY - Visit their website https://www.putty.org/ for new versions link

 $scriptspeed
-Timeout in Seconds until session restart - value example  "10";
+Timeout in Seconds until session restart - value example  "10"

 $fmode
-Floating Mode - skips the Clear-Host command - value example  "x";
+Floating Mode - skips the Clear-Host command - value example  "x"